Hallelujah78/BICodingChallenge/README.md

 - How to install and configure Jest and required dependencies
   - how to write very (extremely) basic tests
 - component mapping!
+- put aside a day before a deadline to simply go through the code and clean it up
+  - I was coding and adding 'features' right up to the point it needed to be submitted.